Audio Transcript: Family rules for a pleasant dinner with toddlers

 Establish the importance of table manners to your kids as early as you can.

 Family rules ensure all family members are on the same page

 It starts with the parents.

-Parents need to have a good discussion about their vision of family dinners, healthy meals, and what they want to teach and model for their kids surrounding food.
+Parents need to discuss their vision of family dinners, balanced meals, and what they want to teach their kids surrounding food.